cloudflare/cloudflare-docs/content/magic-wan/zero-trust-integrations/_index.md

 # Cloudflare Zero Trust integration tutorials

-Review the tutorials to learn more about how you can use Magic WAN.
+Review the tutorials to learn more about how you can use Magic WAN with the following Cloudflare Zero Trust products.

 {{<directory-listing>}}